One-Third Of Everest Deaths Are Sherpa Climbers

 It just happens to be one of the most dangerous jobs in the world.

 Some 290 people have died climbing Everest in more than a century of attempts, according to the Himalayan Database, an archive that tracks expeditions in the Nepalese Himalayas going back to 1905.
 About a third, 94, have been Sherpas.
 By comparison, just 13 Americans — a leading nationality of the climbers — have died on the mountain.
 During the first real summit attempt in 1922, seven Sherpas died in an avalanche.
-Another avalanche in 2014 took 16 Sherpa lives, and became the deadliest day on the mountain — until the following year, when a 7.8 magnitude earthquake hit Nepal and killed at least 17 people at Everest Base CAmp, including seven Sherpas.
+Another avalanche in 2014 took 16 Sherpa lives, and became the deadliest day on the mountain — until the following year, when a 7.8 magnitude earthquake hit Nepal and killed at least 17 people at Everest Base Camp, including seven Sherpas.

 Asia